hanyangl/sflynlang-bot/README.md

 $ yarn add
 ```

-2. Build the project to production running the following command:
+2. Build the project to production by running the following command:

 ```bash
 # With npm